geometer/sandbox/README.md

 Additionally, if the direct search fails, the prover should try some additional constructions as well as assumptions.
 E.g., if a proof is not found, it might consider variants “the angle A is acute”, “is obtuse”, and “is right”.

-The difference from existing provers is that the properties and the rules are defined in high-level terms like a human can use.
+The properties and the rules are defined in high-level terms like a human can use.
 E.g., there are properties “two angles are congruent” and “two triangles are similar”, and rule “if two pairs of angles of given triangles are congruent, the triangles are similar”.
 To be clear: there is no translation to “low-level” logical notation even inside the code.

 The main benefit is that the proof is immediately human-readable.
 And can be made even more readable by reviewing some proofs, and adding new rules/priorities.